operator-framework/enhancements/enhancements/scorecard-metadata.md

 golang API to extract test metadata from operator bundles but also have the ability to control what bundle contents are extracted.

+#### Story 4

+As a openshift user I would like to use the 'oc adm catalog build' command to optionally include the scorecard test images into the catalog.
+This would enable openshift users to mirror the test images like other operator images using the 'oc adm catalog mirror' command.

 ### Risks and Mitigations

 You would not want to define locations in the bundle that might